Disease/Disorder

 History

-Individuals with bone metastases may be asymptomatic or may present with biologic pain or neurologic symptoms.3-6,9,12 Patients may also present with fracture related pain as the initial symptom of metastases.
-Spinal metastases often present with back pain prior to the onset of neurologic impairments.4 Biologic tumor pain is usually local to the site of involvement and occurs as a result of inflammation from tumor growth within bone.3-4 Biologic tumor pain is often worse at night and with lying supine.3-4 Mechanical pain is worsened by increased axial loading of the affected bone with activities such as walking or Valsava maneuvers.4 Metastases can also cause mechanical instability within the bony spine with flexion and extension.
-Pain can be intermittent or constant and can be sharp and severe in quality.3 Patients may also present with pain in nearby structures due to altered biomechanics.13-14
+Individuals with bone metastases may be asymptomatic or may present with biologic pain or neurologic symptoms.3-6,9,15 Patients may also present with fracture related pain as the initial symptom of metastases.
+Sudden severe pain in the absence of trauma is highly suggestive of pathological fracture.4 Spinal metastases often present with back pain prior to the onset of neurologic impairments.4 Biologic tumor pain is usually local to the site of involvement and occurs as a result of inflammation from tumor growth within bone.3-4 Biologic tumor pain is often worse at night and with lying supine.3-4 Mechanical pain is worsened by increased axial loading of the affected bone with activities such as walking or Valsalva maneuvers.4 Metastases can also cause mechanical instability within the bony spine with flexion and extension.
+Pain can be intermittent or constant and can be sharp and severe in quality.3 Patients may also present with pain in nearby structures due to altered biomechanics.16-17 In addition, due to hypercalcemia caused by the metastasis, the patient can develop fatigue and muscle weakness.4

 Physical examination